Workplace Sexual Harassment Lawyer: Employment Law Services in New Jersey | Charles Z. Schalk

 You Have the Right to Report Sexual Harassment in Violation of the Law

 No employee should be forced to endure being sexually harassed as a condition of their job.
 You have the right to report any sexual harassment to your employer.
 You also have the right to raise a complaint to state or federal regulators.
-The New Jersey LAD makes it illegal for employers to retaliate against individuals who file a harassment complaint or participate in an investigation regarding such claims.
+Employers are required to have clear reporting procedures in place to ensure that employees can safely report incidents of harassment.
+The New Jersey LAD makes it illegal for employers to retaliate against individuals who file a harassment complaint or participate in an investigation regarding such claims, protecting them from any adverse employment action.
+Employers are prohibited from taking adverse employment actions, such as termination or demotion, against employees who report sexual harassment or participate in investigations.
 In other words, you can report incidents of sexual harassment, provide evidence, or testify about your experiences, safe in the knowledge that your employment status, pay grade, or work conditions cannot legally be adversely affected by your actions.
 If you do face any adverse action for reporting sexual harassment, a New Jersey employment lawyer can help you raise a retaliation claim.

 Three Steps to Take If You Were the Victim of Sexual Harassment in the Workplace